tetryds/epam-dotnet-challenge/README.md

 * Verify that group is destroyed
 * Filter groups by subject
 * Verify that groups are correctly filtered by subject

+#### Exception scenarios

+In integration tests there are multiple exception scenarios to be tested.
+These exceptions were not implemented for brevity, or this challenge would take too long to complete.
+They include:

+* Verify that a study group cannot be created if the owner id does not exist
+* Verify that a study group is destroyed when the owner is deleted
+* Verify the correct errors when calling apis with ids for resources which do not exist
+* Verify that the requests throw errors when the database is not connected
+* Verify that a study group can never be empty, as it has to have at least the owner within the list of users
+* Verify that a user cannot join a study group twice

+And so on.

 ### End to end Tests